St. Francis Hospital Fast Facts

 Acclaimed Clinical Care

-- U.S. News also ranked St. Francis the top hospital on Long Island and 5th in New York State.
-(2017-18)
+- U.S. News also ranked St. Francis the top hospital on Long Island.
+In addition, we are ranked 5th in New York State and 6th in the New York metro area.
+(2018-19)

-- Recognized by U.S. News as high performing in eight common adult procedures and conditions: abdominal aortic aneurysm repair, aortic valve surgery, heart bypass surgery; heart failure, colon cancer surgery, COPD, hip replacement, and lung cancer surgery -- the most for any hospital on Long Island.
-(2016-17)
+- Recognized by U.S. News as high performing in seven common adult procedures and conditions: abdominal aortic aneurysm repair, aortic valve surgery, heart bypass surgery; heart failure, colon cancer surgery, COPD, and hip replacement.
+(2018-19)

 - St. Francis has held the Magnet designation for excellence in nursing care, an honor only awarded to seven percent of U.S. hospitals, for the third time in a row.
 It is the only hospital in Nassau County to be designated three times.
 (April 2015)